vasilvas99/info_dump/README.md

 }
 ```

-This script does not depend on a system installation of OpenSSH but rather uses the `paramiko` library that is a "pure-Python" implenetation of the ssh protocol.
+This script does not depend on a system installation of OpenSSH but rather uses the `paramiko` library that is a "pure-Python" implementation of the ssh protocol.

 To install it: